corda/corda/docs/source/flow-state-machines.rst

 .. note:: Java 9 is likely to remove this pre-marking requirement completely.

-.. note:: Be careful when using a lambda inside an @Suspendable function.
-It may capture a reference to a non-suspendable Service in the ServiceHub, causing serialisation to fail.
-If in doubt, place the lambda in a separate, non-@Suspendable function, which you can then call from the @Suspendable function.
+.. note:: Accessing the vault from inside an @Suspendable function (e.g. via ``serviceHub.vaultService``) can cause a serialisation error when the fiber suspends.
+Instead, vault access should be performed from a helper non-suspendable function, which you then call from the @Suspendable function.
+We are working to fix this.

 Starting your flow
 ------------------